Israel’s diaspora ministry report exposes antisemitism in Canada

 A report published by the Israeli government paints a damning picture of Canada’s inability to address a skyrocketing rise of antisemitism in the country.

-Israel’s Ministry of Diaspora Affairs released the report Monday, which details the rise of oiantisemitism in Canada, several key figures who play a role in its proliferation, and documents 17 attacks on the Jewish community since May this year.
+Israel’s Ministry of Diaspora Affairs released the report Monday, which details the rise of antisemitism in Canada, several key figures who play a role in its proliferation, and documents 17 attacks on the Jewish community since May this year.

 “Since October 7, 2023, Canada has experienced a significant surge in antisemitism, marked by a 670% increase in incidents compared to the previous year,” the report said.
 “This rise has included violent attacks, such as shootings targeting Jewish institutions and arson attacks targeting schools, Synagogues, and other community institutions.”